Gen - Bonds of Love

 Dikan’s face grows even darker, now full of hate and envy.

-“For all his tricks, he’s nothing until the birthing!”
+“For all his tricks, he’s still flesh, and a dead spirit can’t pass though the birthing!”

 This time he comes at me with all of his strength and speed.